NARA Privacy Act Systems: NARA 3

 STORAGE: Paper and electronic records.

-RETRIEVABILITY: Information in donors of historical materials files may be retrieved by the name of the individual or by the accession number assigned to the donation, or the database containing this information may searched via keyword or on any of the fields mentioned above.
+RETRIEVABILITY: Information in donors of historical materials files may be retrieved by the individual's name or by the accession number assigned to the donation, or the database containing this information may searched via keyword or on any of the fields mentioned above.

-SAFEGUARDS: During business hours, paper records are maintained in areas accessible only to authorized NARA personnel.
-Electronic records are accessible via passwords from terminals located in attended offices or through a secure remote access network.
+SAFEGUARDS: During business hours, paper records are maintained in areas accessible to authorized NARA personnel.
+Electronic records are accessible via password-protected workstations located in attended offices or through a secure remote access network.
 After business hours, buildings have security guards and/or secured doors, and all entrances are monitored by electronic surveillance equipment.

-RETENTION AND DISPOSAL: Donors of historical materials files are permanent records and are transferred to the National Archives of the United States in accordance with the disposition instructions in the NARA records schedule contained in Files 203, the NARA Files Maintenance and Records Disposition Manual).
+RETENTION AND DISPOSAL: Some donor and historical materials files are permanent records and are transferred to the National Archives of the United States in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Other files have temporary dispositions and are destroyed in accordance with the instructions in the NARA Records Schedule.
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-RECORD ACCESS PROCEDURES: Individuals who wish to gain access to their records should submit their request in writing to the NARA Privacy Act Officer at the address given above.
+RECORD ACCESS PROCEDURES: People who wish to access their records should submit their request in writing to the NARA Privacy Act Officer at the address listed in Appendix B.

-RECORD SOURCE CATEGORIES: Information in donors of historical materials files may be obtained from: donors; potential donors; NARA employees who maintain the files and handle solicitations and donations of historical materials and oral history interviews; associates and family members of donors; associates of former presidents; and published sources.
+RECORD SOURCE CATEGORIES: Information in donors of historical materials files may be obtained from: Donors; potential donors; NARA employees who maintain the files and handle solicitations, donations of historical materials, and oral history interviews; associates and family members of donors; associates of former presidents; and published sources.